flukso/tmpo-py/README.md

 ## 1. Overview ##

-Tmpo-py is a Python 2.7 client library for tmpo.
+Tmpo-py is a Python 2.7/3.x client library for tmpo.
 It synchronizes tmpo blocks with the Flukso REST API, caching them locally in a SQLite DB after download.
 A Pandas Time Series object can be built from these tmpo blocks with proper head/tail truncating.

 ## 2. Commands ##

-Creating a tmpo session object, which sets up a connection to the $HOME/.tmpo/tmpo.sqlite3 database.
+Create a tmpo session object, which sets up a connection to the $HOME/.tmpo/tmpo.sqlite3 database.
 If the latter does not exist, it is initialized with the proper tables.

     >>> import tmpo
     >>> s = tmpo.Session()